 2. Wetland adjacent to TNW

-Summarize rationale supporting determination:

-1. TNW Identify TNW:

-Summarize rationale supporting conclusion that wetland is "adjacent":
+Summarize rationale supporting conclusion that wetland is "adjacent": Not Applicable..

 B. CHARACTERISTICS OF TRIBUTARY (THAT IS NOT A TNW) AND ITS ADJACENT WETLANDS (IF ANY):

 This section summarizes information regarding characteristics of the tributary and its adjacent wetlands, if any, and it helps determine whether or not the standards for jurisdiction established under Rapanos have been met.